Mark Francois: Early life and career

 In 1983, whilst at university, he joined the Territorial Army (TA), the part-time reserve force of the British Army.
-Given the service number of 523962, Francois was commissioned in December 1985 and served with the Royal Anglian Regiment until September 1989, reaching the rank of Lieutenant.
+Given the service number 523962, Francois was commissioned as a second lieutenant (on probation) on 18 December 1985.
+On 1 February 1988, he transferred from the general list to the Royal Anglian Regiment.
+His commission was confirmed in 1988, and he was granted seniority in the rank of second lieutenant from 18 December 1983.
+He was promoted lieutenant on 18 September 1988, with seniority in that rank from 18 December 1985.
+He left the Territorial Army on 21 September 1989.

 After university, Francois became a management trainee with Lloyds Bank.
-He then worked as a political consultant for the lobbying company Market Access International in 1988, leaving to set up his own lobbying firm, Francois Associates, in 1996, which he closed when he was elected as MP in 2001.
+He then worked as a political consultant for the lobbying company Market Access International in 1988, leaving to set up his own lobbying firm, Francois Associates, in 1996, which he closed when he was elected as an MP in 2001.

-Local political career

 He was a member of Basildon District Council for the Langdon Hills ward from 1991 to 1995.
 On the council, he served as vice-chair of the housing committee from 1992 to 1995.